 Individually Structured Major

-A rewarding, niche-based program
+A challenging, customized program

+Once your proposal is approved, you are officially on your way to earning an Individually Structured Major.
+From this point on, you will work with your Faculty Advisory Board to fulfill the requirements of your proposal.
 In addition to fulfilling the requirements of the Individually Structured Major, as well as the College of Liberal Arts & Sciences general education requirements, you'll be required to complete the College's First Year Experience Program or Transfer Student Program.

 View general education requirements here.